ic-hep/pdm/doc/source/reference/api/pdm.workqueue.rst

       [
         {
           "jobid": 12,
           "elementid": 0,
           "attempt": 1,
           "type": "LIST",
           "status": "DONE",
           "log": "The output from the list command run on the worker", "listing": {"root": ["file1", "file2"]}
         },
         {
           "jobid": 12,
           "elementid": 1,
           "attempt": 2,
           "type": "COPY",
           "status": "DONE",
           "log": "The output from the copy command for file1 run on the worker" },
       ]

+.. http:get:: /jobs/<int:job_id>/elements/<int:element_id>/output

+   Get the latest available output for element `element_id` of a job with given `job_id`

+   .. note:: Only *LIST* type jobs get an extra listing key (see example below).

+   :>json int jobid: the id of the parent job requested, this will be `job_id` :>json int elementid: the id of the element, this will be `element_id` :>json int attempt: the latest attempt number :>json string type: the job element's type (see :class:`pdm.workqueue.WorkqueueDB.JobType`) :>json string status: the job element's status (see :class:`pdm.workqueue.WorkqueueDB.JobStatus`) :>json string log: the job element's output (comming from the command execution script run on the worker) :>json object listing: listing of a root directory in the form {"root": ["file1", "file2",],} (**Only** for *LIST* type jobs)
    :statuscode 200: no error
+   :statuscode 400: element output not yet ready
-   :statuscode 404: no job with id `job_id` found
+   :statuscode 404: no job with id `job_id` or element with id `element_id` found
    :statuscode 500: couldn't find the requested output file on disk.

-.. http:get:: /jobs/<int:job_id>/elements/<int:element_id>/output

-   Get the latest available output for element `element_id` of a job with given `job_id`

    **Example request**: